Gail Mabo: Early life and education

-Mabo was born in 1965 and is of the Piadram language group and clan of Mer (Murray Island), an island of the Torres Strait Islands group, which is part of Queensland, Australia.
-She attended the first school for Aboriginal and Torres Strait Islander children in Townsville, Queensland, which had been opened by her father.
+Mabo was born in 1965, the daughter of Eddie and Bonita Mabo.
+She is of the Piadram language group and clan of Mer (Murray Island), an island of the Torres Strait Islands group, which is part of Queensland, Australia.

+She attended the Black Community School in Townsville, the first school for Aboriginal and Torres Strait Islander children, which had been opened by her father.

 Arts education

 Mabo attended Kingscliff TAFE in Sydney from 1998 to 2003, and from 2004 went to the Barrier Reef Institute of TAFE in North Queensland, achieving a Certificate IV in Visual Arts in 2005, followed by a Diploma of Visual Arts in 2007.

 She studied dance at the Aboriginal Islander Dance Theatre in Sydney from 1984 to 1987.

 Career

 Performing arts

 Before beginning her studies in art, Mabo had a career in dance, choreography, and acting.

 Her performing credits include Tracey Moffat's short films Nice Coloured Girls (actor) and Watch Out (dancer and choreographer), and the 1991 Sydney production of Jimmy Chi's Bran Nue Dae.

 In 2005 she directed Koiki, a stage performance based on the life of her father.